 Researchers recently conducted a clinical trial to evaluate the combination of Advexin® and chemotherapy as neoadjuvant therapy in women with advanced breast cancer.
 This trial included 12 patients with stages III or local stage IV breast cancer who were treated with neoadjuvant chemotherapy consisting of Taxotere® (docetaxel) and doxorubicin (Adriamycin®) in addition to Advexin®.
 Following treatment, all patients had an anti-cancer response and were able to have their cancer completely surgically removed.
 The average reduction in cancer size following neoadjuvant therapy was 80% and the average reduction in cancer size that was in the lymph nodes was 70%.
 Immune cells were found at the site of cancer upon evaluation of the surgical specimen and p53 from Advexin® was found at the site of cancer 19 days following treatment.
 Treatment with Advexin® was generally very well-tolerated.

 The researchers concluded that the addition of Advexin® to chemotherapy as neoadjuvant therapy in locally advanced breast cancer appears to provide anti-cancer benefit compared to chemotherapy alone.
 However, only future clinical trials directly comparing Advexin®/chemotherapy to chemotherapy alone will answer this question.
 Furthermore, longer follow-up is necessary to determine any survival or recurrence effects of Advexin®, although the rates of complete surgical removal of cancer appear promising.
 Patients diagnosed with breast cancer may wish to speak with their physician regarding the risks and benefits of participating in a clinical trial further evaluating Advexin® or other promising therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
-Personalized clinical trial searches are also conducted on behalf of patients at cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Introgen Therapeutics, Inc. Addition of ADVEXIN(R) to Chemotherapy Shows Promise in Treating Locally Advanced Breast Cancer.
 Available at: .
 Accessed December 2004.